Peter Gottfried Kremsner: Biography

 Kremsner grew up in Sigleß, Austria.
 He studied medicine at the University of Vienna, graduating in 1985 as Doctor of Medicine.
 He started his academic career as a medical researcher at the Institute of Specific Prophylaxis and Tropical Medicine, University of Vienna.
 1987 he went to Brazil working there for the Superintendencia de Campanhas de Saude Publica at Rio Branco.
 From 1988 to 1996 he held the position of a group leader at the Institute of Tropical Medicine in Berlin.
-1990 he earned his habilitation for Tropical Medicine and Specific Prophylaxis at the University of Vienna and 1992 an additional habilitation for Tropical Medicine and Parasitology at the Humboldt University of Berlin.
+In 1990 he earned his habilitation for Tropical Medicine and Specific Prophylaxis at the University of Vienna and 1992 an additional habilitation for Tropical Medicine and Parasitology at the Humboldt University of Berlin.

-1992 he started the medical research center in Lambaréné, now Centre de Recherches Médicales de Lambaréné (CERMEL), and made it one of the premier research and training centers in Africa.
-1996 Kremsner was appointed Professor for Parasitology at the University of Tübingen.
+In 1992 Kremsner started the medical research center in Lambaréné, now Centre de Recherches Médicales de Lambaréné (CERMEL), and made it one of the premier research and training centers in Africa.
+In 1996 Kremsner was appointed Professor for Parasitology at the University of Tübingen.
 Since 2008 he has been Chairman and Professor for Tropical Medicine, Travel Medicine and Parasitology at Tübingen University as well as Director of the Institute for Tropical Medicine.
 In 2014 he was additionally appointed CEO of the Comprehensive Infectious Disease Center of University Hospital Tübingen.
-2016 he became also adjunct professor at the Medical University of Vienna.
+In 2016 he became also adjunct professor at the Medical University of Vienna.